VarunRaj7/US-Immigration-Data-Engineering-Project/README.md

 **Sample Queries**

 Refer to the I94 immigration analytics for a sample query case.
-The results are shown below:
+The results are shown below for the preferences of POE by the Asian people given the asian population at POE:

 <div align='center'>
 <img src="/Images/Project Analytics-1.png" height="400" width="800">